 Some time later, officers of the Los Angeles Police Department arrived.
 A written report became lodged with the LAPD.
 It notated the broken traffic signal.
 And three collisions had taken place at the intersection that day.
 Shortly after his arrival, a police officer walked over to the traffic signal controller.
 He then placed all the signals in flashing red mode.

 In the above case, before the incident, the victim remained a healthy, adult male.
 He had also been pain-free.
-As plaintiff’s condition got worse, he felt neck pain.
+As the plaintiff’s injury worsened, he felt more and more neck pain.
 That torment radiated down into his shoulders and arms.
 Then, victim’s left arm started convulsing.

 Defendant argued the victim had no injury to this fact.
 Plaintiff said that adrenaline and anxiety assisted in the ambulation.
 In other words, this is a natural pain response.
 As it drained away, victim’s health began to fail.
 Then the parties settled this truck accident with spine injuries case for $1,000,000.00.